Claude AI Models Compared: Opus 4.6, Sonnet & Haiku Guide

 - Massive scale → Haiku

 Haiku is optimized for speed and efficiency.
-It delivers instant responses at the lowest cost, making it ideal for high-volume applications and real-time interactions.
+It delivers near-instant responses at the lowest cost, making it ideal for high-volume applications and real-time interactions.
+Despite being the smallest model, Haiku 4.5 offers near-frontier intelligence.

 Key Strengths